reorg/pg_repack/doc/pg_repack.rst

 ^^^^^^^^^^^^^

 ``-a``, ``--all``
-    Attempt repack all the databases of the cluster.
+    Attempt to repack all the databases of the cluster.
 Databases where the ``pg_repack`` extension is not installed will be skipped.

 ``-t TABLE``, ``--table=TABLE``